saasmanual/website/src/content/articles/reinventing-the-wheel/index.md

 ---
 layout: post.njk
 title: Reinventing The Wheel
-description: Learn how to build SaaS products from scratch.
 cover: posts/twiske-fields.jpeg
 date: 2020-11-18 17:15:00
 author: nonken
+description: Learn how to build a simple site generator from scratch.
 excerpt: Welcome to another episode of SaaS Manual 🎉 The past weeks have been wonderful, it is really awesome to see how many folks are curious about building SaaS products.
 In this post, I want to dive into the topic of "reinventing the wheel" and how I am creating a simple site generator for the new SaaS Manual landing page.
 Before that, let me introduce a new section of this weekly post
+keywords: site generator, static website, staic generator, reinventing the wheel
 ---

 Welcome to another episode of SaaS Manual 🎉 The past weeks have been wonderful, it is really awesome to see how many folks are curious about building SaaS products.
 In this post, I want to dive into the topic of "reinventing the wheel" and how I am creating a simple site generator for the new SaaS Manual landing page.
 Before that, let me introduce a new section of this weekly post: